Jane Swisshelm: Career

 On November 18, 1836, at age 20, Cannon married James Swisshelm, from a nearby town.
-Jane was strong-willed making the circumstances of marriage difficult.
 They moved to Louisville, Kentucky, in 1838, where James intended to go into business with his brother, Samuel.
 This is where Jane first encountered slavery, which made a strong impression on her.
 Nearby was a man who had sold away his own mixed-race children.
 She wrote in her autobiography of some of the sights she saw and stories she heard.

 In 1839, against her husband's wishes, she moved to Philadelphia to care for her ailing mother.
 After her mother's death, she headed a girls' seminary in Butler, Pennsylvania.
 Two years later, she rejoined her husband on his farm, which she called Swissvale, east of Pittsburgh.
 (Today the area is Edgewood).

 Activism and newspaper writing

 During this time, Swisshelm began writing articles against capital punishment, and stories, poems, and articles for an anti-slavery newspaper, the Spirit of Liberty, and others in Pittsburgh.
 Prompted by the demise of the Spirit of Liberty and the similarly themed Albatross, Swisshelm founded the newspaper Saturday Visiter [sic] in 1847.
 It eventually reached a national circulation of 6,000, and in 1854 was merged with the weekly edition of the Pittsburgh Commercial Journal.
 She wrote many editorials advocating women's property rights.

 On April 17, 1850, while working for the New York Tribune, she became the first female reporter admitted to the reporters gallery of the U. S. Senate.
 Both her presence and her account of that day's fracas, in which Mississippi Senator Henry Foote drew a pistol when Missouri Senator Thomas Hart Benton charged at him, were widely noted.
 According to a Wisconsin newspaper, "nobody but a regular woman could make a description of such a scene so interesting.
-That jerking, nervous, half breathless excitement which would embarrass the narrative of a man only adds piquancy and grace to that of a woman".
+That jerking, nervous, half breathless excitement which would embarrass the narrative of a man only adds piquancy and grace to that of a woman."

 In 1857, Swisshelm divorced her husband and moved west to St. Cloud, Minnesota, where she controlled a string of newspapers.
 She promoted abolition and women's rights by writing and lecturing.
 The city was a developing center of trade, located on the Mississippi in the central part of the eastern border of the state.